RESPONSIBILITY & TRANSPARANCY

 We all have a responsibility to protect our planet and our people.
 As a start-up fashion brand FéRí feels, even more so, the need to do things the right way from the beginning.
 FéRí is on a mission as a slow fashion brand, focused on creating beautiful, thought provoking and unique pieces , designed to be treasured.
 It takes all colours to make a rainbow and we embrace the beauty and strength that comes from diversity across race, gender, age, religion, identity, culture and experience.
 At FéRí, we love and value our community of Ferifolk.
 As we grow, we are continually learning ways to celebrate this positivity across the business and we value all you have to say to help us do better with inclusivity.

 Our goal is to become a fully sustainable business.
-As a small company we have limited resources in relation to what we can achieve at the moment but we are always striving to do better and what we can guarantee is our honesty and our commitment to our responsibilities by being transparent in what we are doing today:
+Although we have limited resources in what we can achieve as a small independent brand, we are always striving to do better and we guarantee our honesty and our commitment to our responsibilities by being transparent in what we are doing today.
+We stand over our motto ‘Wear , Care, Mend, Lend’ to encourage a circular economy within our community of Ferifolk and beyond.

 WHERE WE MAKE OUR PRODUCTS